hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/home.md

 ## helper
  where commonly used functions are stored.
 This is optional.

+## jobs
+ where schaduled jobs which is executed repeatedly are stored.

 ## types
  where data types are stored.
 For each data types, single script should be exist.